Originally published: 24 March 2026

 FFP1 masks: basic protection

-FFP1 masks provide the lowest level of filtration and are suitable for low-risk environments.
+FFP1 masks provide the lowest level of filtration and are generally suitable for lower-risk dust environments.

 Typical uses include: